dbvideostriketeam/wubloader/INSTALL.md

 * `channel`, the Twitch channel to capture from
 * `segments_path`, the local path to save segments to
 * `db_args`, the arguments for connecting to the wubloader database
 * `ports`, the ports to expose each service on.
-Only the `nginx` port (default on port 80) needs to be externally accessible for a non-database node as all the other services are routed thought `nginx`.
+Only the `nginx` port (default on port 80) needs to be externally accessible for a non-database node as all the other services are routed through `nginx`.

 To generate the `docker-compose.yml` file used by `docker-compose`, run `generate-docker-compose`